Skip to main content

 • Visiting students – The students home institution is responsible to ensuring their students have workplace insurance coverage.

-• Placements, either paid or unpaid, constitute work.
+Placements, either paid or unpaid, constitute work.
 Students participating in placements must ensure that they are in line with immigration regulations.
 It is the student’s responsibility to ensure they have the correct authorization/permits to participate in a placement.

-Summer Internships and Independent Placements
+Summer Internships & Independent Placements

-In situations where students secure opportunities which are independent of their academic studies, the sole relationship is between the student and their placement employer.
+In situations where students secure opportunities which are independent of their academic studies, the relationship is solely between the student and their placement employer.
 The student should carefully read any internship agreement and understand the risks and responsibilities before agreeing to its terms.

 Please contact your Registrar to discuss what academic options may be available to you and how you may participate in an experiential learning opportunity.